 The Michigan House of Representatives employs both full-time and part-time employees.
 Employees of the House of Representatives are Legislative employees who are excluded from the classified system of civil service employment.

 All Michigan House of Representatives employees have a non-tenured, "at will" employment status.
-It is the policy of the House of Representatives to employ, by the Constitution and applicable federal or state statutes, qualified individuals without regard to race, sex, color, religion, national origin, disability, age, marital status, height, weight or any other categories or groups protected by law.
+It is the policy of the House of Representatives to employ, by the Constitution and applicable federal or state statutes, qualified individuals without regard to religion, race, color, national origin, age, sex, sexual orientation, gender identity or expression, height, weight, familial status, marital status, disability or any other categories or groups protected by law.

 The Michigan House of Representatives is an Equal Opportunity Employer.
-Michigan law prohibits discrimination based on religion, race, color, national origin, age, sex, marital status, height, weight, arrest record, disability and other categories protected by law.
+Michigan law prohibits discrimination based on religion, race, color, national origin, age, sex, marital status, height, weight, disability and or any other categories or groups protected by law.
 If an accommodation is needed during the application process, please contact the House Human Resources Office at (517) 373-3069.
 An individual needing accommodations must notify the employer in writing, within 182 days after the need is known.
 Persons denied equal opportunity based on these conditions may file a complaint with the Michigan Civil Rights Commission.

 The Michigan House of Representatives only accepts resumes for current position vacancies.